-This great set of Meinl Cymbals are also not so budget friendly.
+This great set of Meinl Cymbals is also not so budget-friendly.

 But we expected that because that’s the point of this article!

-Don’t forget one old but golden rule – You get what you pay!
+Don’t forget one old but the golden rule – You get what you pay!

 The sound that you will get with these cymbals is remarkable.
 They will produce a mix of dry and dark attacks with a trashy and short wash.